 Forty-four American states levy a corporate income tax, ranging from 2.5 percent in North Carolina to 12 percent in Iowa.
 Four states—Nevada, Ohio, Texas, and Washington—impose a “gross receipts tax” on sales and receipts instead of a corporate income tax, while Delaware, Pennsylvania, Virginia, and West Virginia levy a gross receipts tax in addition to a corporate income tax.
 South Dakota and Wyoming are the only states that do not levy a corporate income or gross receipts tax.

-Meanwhile, eight states have top rate at 5% or below:
+Meanwhile, eight states have a top rate of 5% or below:

 Even in states with high corporate tax rates, however, these taxes collect relatively little revenue, since companies are able to engage in extensive tax planning to reduce their income.
 Corporate income taxes account for an average of just 3.38 percent of state tax collections and 2.24 percent of state general revenue.